395t/review-assignments/_summaries/wu2021rethinking_1.md

 title: Rethinking “Batch” in BatchNorm
 paper: wu2021rethinking_1
 # Please fill out info below
-author: # chengchunhsu
+author: chengchunhsu
-score: 8/10
+score: 7/10
 ---

 **A short review on BatchNorm**

-BatchNorm is sometimes viewed as a “necessary evil” in the design of CNNs
+In the paper, BatchNorm is described as a “necessary evil” in the design of CNNs

-- It improves model convergence speed
+- Improving model convergence speed

-- regularizing effect to combat overﬁtting
+- Regularizing effect to combat overﬁtting